You Can’t Win: The Downside of Advanced Prenatal Screening

 Those who choose to abort a baby with Down syndrome are still mothers

-Here, it’s important to distinguish that motherhood is defined differently from woman to woman – in fact, it’s highly personal and nuanced.
+Here, it’s important to distinguish that motherhood is defined differently from woman to woman it’s highly personal and nuanced.
 Abortion based on prenatal screening might be unthinkable to some individuals and that is an equally conscious and valid decision.
 Such a choice does not “burden society” or cause

 “unneeded stress” as per the common thought.
-The so called “unfortunate consequences” are not only a public perception, but wholly wrong in view of the rich and rewarding lives children with Down syndrome can lead.
+The so-called “unfortunate consequences” are not only a public perception, but wholly wrong given the rich and rewarding lives children with Down syndrome can lead.

 Advocating for Special Needs Child

 What’s more?
-Aside from constantly advocating for their special needs child in order to guarantee equal treatment and opportunities, women who choose not to abort a baby with Down syndrome are subtly encouraged to abstain from having future children.
+Aside from constantly advocating for their special needs child to guarantee equal treatment and opportunities, women who choose not to abort a baby with Down syndrome are subtly encouraged to abstain from having future children.
 Choosing to have a child with Down syndrome is akin to confirming a diagnosis of an infectious sexually transmitted disease – abstinence is highly recommended.
-In the end, the carefully thought out decision to not abort a baby with Down syndrome is regarded as passive acceptance of fate and genetic complications, not an active role to do what’s best by their child based on the knowledge and circumstances that they have.
+In the end, the carefully thought out decision to not abort a baby with Down syndrome is regarded as passive acceptance of fate and genetic complications, not an active role in doing what’s best for their child based on the knowledge and circumstances that they have.

 Regardless of political, religious and social ideals, advanced prenatal screening is not a moral test to be passed or failed